The essential guide for expats and foreigners buying property in Singapore

 Two standout condos in Sentosa and Keppel Bay

-- The Coast at Sentosa Cove (left): This exclusive, low-rise condo features large-format apartments, a sprawling lagoon pool and direct waterfront views.
+- The Coast at Sentosa Cove (right): This exclusive, low-rise condo features large-format apartments, a sprawling lagoon pool and direct waterfront views.
 Sublime.

-- The Reef at King’s Dock (right): The recent new launch promises smaller-format apartments with sleek interiors, water views and Singapore’s only floating pool.
+- The Reef at King’s Dock: The recent new launch promises smaller-format apartments with sleek interiors, water views and Singapore’s only floating pool.
 See the listings, unit mix, pricing and availability.

 Cairnhill, District 09

 Cairnhill is an exclusive enclave moments from Orchard Road, close to the world-famous shopping but also top schools and the esteemed Mount Elizabeth Medical Centre.
 Once the site of nutmeg plantations, Cairnhill then became known for bungalow estates favoured by Singapore’s elite, and today it’s one of the most prestigious residential areas in the country.
 Rows of heritage shophouses rub shoulders with luxury condos set on secluded cul-de-sacs.